novatransit/novatransit.github.io/docs/access/data.md

 nav_order: 3
 layout: default
 ---
+## Data sources for access to opportunity analysis

 As part of our NoVA Transit Dashboard refresh, NVTC sought out to redefine our access to transit and access to jobs methodology used in the dashboard.
 This document will cover the sources of our data.

 The access to opportunity analysis requires three main types of data: demographic information (population and jobs), transit service schedules, and geographic data for routing.
 Each source provides a specific piece of the puzzle for understanding how many opportunities residents can reach by transit.